Course syllabus

 For students who plan to stay in the course, please visit the Course Wayfinding page to learn about the your path, including the course structure, expectations, and preparation actions.

-Start Here > Course Introduction
+CM.00 > Start Here > Course Wayfinding

 General course module main topics and sub-topics are summarized below.
 Official weekly readings, assignments, and course content will be posted within Canvas and are subject to change.

-Course Module > CM.01 > CC > Complexity & Crisis
+- Course Module > CM.01 > CC > Complexity & Crisis

 - CC.01 > Sustainability & Social Complexity